The Effect of Supply Chain Disruptions on P&C Insurance Carriers

 The insurer’s contribution goes beyond policy coverage

 Insurers are also moving over to an automated, secure claims ecosystem that helps in faster and more cost-effective handling of claims.
 Risk engineering is becoming much more flexible as well.
 Many P&C carriers do not require their risk engineers to travel the world to make a physical inspection, instead, there is greater utilization of virtual inspections or in-country resources to better support their clients.
 It does not stop here.
 Property and casualty insurance carriers have developed sophisticated catastrophe modeling capabilities and this expertise is extended to their clients to evaluate the natural peril risk both in the supply chain as well as on supplier premises.
-Early warning systems EWS can come to the aid of companies to anticipate supply chain disruption, predict their potential impact, and also quickly communicate ways to solve the problem.
+Early warning systems EWS can come to the aid of companies to anticipate supply chain disruption, predict their potential impact, and quickly communicate ways to solve the problem.
 For example, if an update is received that a supplier might fail to supply then the database recommendation engine must quickly identify alternate suppliers to move the order to.

 Trucks, ships, and air cargo are the most vulnerable cogs in the supply chain.
 This is borne out by the fact that 84% of incidents (in the supply chain) involve these transportation modes.
-The three most likely causes for loss or damage are theft, rough handling, and environmental conditions.
+The three most likely causes of loss or damage are theft, rough handling, and environmental conditions.
 A revealing insight is that road transport cargo in the U.S. accounts for over 40% of these incidents, with 2.2 reported thefts each day.
 The average value of each cargo theft is $232,924.5 and that adds up to a ginormous loss from cargo crime.

 Road transport cargo in the U.S. accounts for 2.2 reported thefts each day.
 The average value of each cargo theft is $232,924.5.

 The supply chain tries to counter criminal attacks by using intelligence systems to identify high-risk areas and installing telematics devices on trucks and trailers.
 Technology though is being employed by criminals as well - they are using it to hack into supply chains and gain access to targets and not leave a trail for investigative follow-up.
-The International Union of Marine Insurance is working with the shipping and transport industry to put in place a number of measures that will reduce cargo theft.
-The report recommends the development of cargo theft information sharing programs.
+The International Union of Marine Insurance is working with the shipping and transport industry to put in place several measures that will reduce cargo theft.
+The report recommends the development of cargo theft information-sharing programs.
 This is in direct response to the fact that cargo crime has a low rate of detection and imposed punishments are not deterrents to potential profits from cargo theft.

 Technology is therefore the key for insurers in building positive relationships.
 Insurers who look after their supply chain partners will gain a competitive advantage when it comes to their value-driven customer base.